In HIS hands and in HIS time.

 Thank you so much for your prayers for the ministry, for the church families, for the unsaved who are attending the services, for our health and for our daily walk with our Saviour!
 Here is a picture taken about a month before his heart attack, and one taken on his birthday, on Sept.
 7th.
 So thankful we got to celebrate his 59 years.
 “To God be the glory, great things He has done.”

-So my first joyful note is dedicated to my Saviour, who loved me and gave himself for me.
+So my first joyful note is dedicated to my Savior, who loved me and gave himself for me.
 Gratitude fills my heart to know that He sought me till He found me!

 Secondly I praise the Lord for my parents, Lavon and Carolyn Waters.
 I am so thankful to be their daughter, and blessed to have grown up with my sister Connie (now in heaven) and my brother, David.
-Each day of our lives in Uruguay and then in Spain, (until we grew up and left home) were knitted together with love by our God.
+Each day of our lives in Uruguay and then in Spain, (until we grew up and left home) were knitted together with God’s love.
 We are a blessed family!

 Soon I´ll continue writing “joyful notes” about the rest of my wonderful family and will try and include pictures of them from the past as well as updated ones.
 This way you can also share in their lives and ministry and pray for their requests as well.
 Joy